 The treatment of TGCT can be challenging and may include the use of medications.
 Sometimes TGCT cannot be entirely removed using surgery or the risk of complications from surgery outweighs the possible benefit.
 Other times TGCTs recur and are not amenable to surgery.
 A mix of anti-inflammatories, steroids, and pain medication can be given to manage the symptoms of TGCT, however, these do not treat the disease itself.
 In cases of either inoperable or recurrent TGCT, a medical oncologist can be a vital part of a healthcare team.

-Surgery is often curative for localized TGCT due to the tumor, typically, having a defined boundary.
+Surgery is often curative for localized TGCT due to the well defined tumor boundary.
 This clear boundary allows the tumor to be completely removed during surgery (1).
 However, complete removal is not always possible.
 In diffuse TGCT, complete removal using surgery is less likely due to the size of the tumor, the possibility of multiple loose bodies, and a lack of clear boundary.
 In some cases of diffuse TGCT, following multiple surgeries, the tumors can recur again and again.
-Repeated surgery can lead to osteoarthritis and other morbidities.
-Therefore, pharmaceutical options are available to treat patients with diffuse or recurrent TGCT.
+Repeated surgery can lead to secondary osteoarthritis and other health issues.
+Therefore, medications are available to treat patients with diffuse and/or recurrent TGCT.

 CSF1 inhibitors are a family of drugs that fall into a drug class called the tyrosine kinase inhibitors.
 Genes dictate what proteins are made, like genetic blueprints.
 The gene that is the blueprint for the protein, CSF1, is located within a family, called the tyrosine kinase family.
 Like a family tree, other members of the tyrosine kinase family make proteins that look and act similar to each other.
 Members of this family function similarly and their protein can be targeted in a similar way.